calroc/Thun/docs/Trees.rst

-The behavior of the ``[Er]`` function should maybe be different: either just silently fail, or maybe implement some sort of function that can grab the pending expression up to a sentinel value or something, allowing for a kind of "except"-ish control-flow?
+The behavior of the ``[Er]`` function should maybe be different: either just silently fail, or maybe implement some sort of function that can grab the pending expression up to a sentinel value or something, allowing for a kind of “except”-ish control-flow?

 Then, once we have add, get, and delete we can see about abstracting them.